More Than 1,000 Books Available for Check-Out

-Beginning Saturday, March 16, the Fairfax County Public Library will be offering a collection of more than 1,000 all-in-one read-along books aimed at developing reading skills in children.
-The books will be available at all 23 branches of the library in Fairfax County, which will be the first system in Virginia to have the all-in-one read-alongs.
+In March, Fairfax County Public Library introduced a collection of more than 1,000 all-in-one read-along books aimed at developing reading skills in children.
+The books are available at all 23 branches of the library in Fairfax County, which will be the first system in Virginia to have the all-in-one read-alongs.

 “Read-along books bring the words on the page to life for children,” says Tina Mraz, early literacy outreach manager for Fairfax County Public Library.
 “They give children the opportunity to observe the narrative structure of stories, understand language and learn new and rich vocabulary.
 It also gives them the opportunity to hear their favorite books multiple times, fostering a love of reading.”